edekeijzer/docker-healthcheck/README.md

 * Create simple healthcheck scripts in this directory
   * A non-zero exit code will trigger failure of the check
   * STDOUT will be discarded
-  * STDERR can optionally be written to healthcheck output, but keep it brief
+  * STDERR can optionally be written to healthcheck output by specifying _verbose_, but keep it brief.
 * Add HEALTHCHECK CMD to your Dockerfile

-## Caveats
-* Specifying the script directory and verbose printing of error messages are currently positional parameters - directory first, verbosity second

 ## To-Do
-- [ ] Named parameters instead of positional
+- [x] Named parameters instead of positional
-- [ ] Read options from config file instead of command line parameters
+- [x] Read options from config file instead of command line parameters
+- [ ] Long option names